A wilderness trail may not be signed or passable or even followable Check the current trail conditions rating

-(1) To app directly: on table below, "copy" desired file URL (using long press), then "paste" into app's import page (for Avenza, use "+" icon on "My Maps" page).
+(1) To app directly (recommended): on table below, "Select All" and "Copy" desired file URL (using long press), then "Paste" into app's import page

 - OR -

-(2) To smartphone folder: on map below, left click on displayed ID of desired region to download, then use smartphone "Import" to import file into app.
+(2) To smartphone "Download" folder: on overview map below, left click on displayed ID of desired region to download, then use smartphone "Import" to import file into app.

 (Note: this method may fail if the smartphone wants to automatically display the PDF file, as iphones are wont to do, since the files are too large for some PDF apps)